- Scrum pitfalls or no Scrum pitfalls?

 - Ask for the Scrum Master and management to not attend during 1 sprint to reinforce your self-organization as a team and assess

-Remember the daily standup is for the team to synchronize activities for the next and create a plan for the next 24h.
-If the daily standup is not useful for the team members then experiment with it, until you found a way it is useful.
-Like everything else, it is by experimenting you will find something that works for you.
+Remember the daily standup is for the team to synchronize activities and create a plan for the next 24h.
+If the daily standup is not useful for the team members then address the issue and experiment with it, until you found your own useful way.
+Like everything else, it is by experimenting that you will find something working for you.

 2- Prioritising “done”

 The point said here is by tracking progress with the velocity then it might mean the team will cut corners to put in “done” the items as fast as they can and potentially put in jeopardy the quality of their developments.